ProsperXD/SvelteKit_PedMenu/README.md

 ## Getting Started

-Follow these steps to kickstart your Phans-Permissions experience:
+Follow these steps to kickstart your Phans-PedMenu experience:

 1. Clone this repository to your local machine: